weakvar/FrameBuilder/README.md

 )
 ```

-Sets the width of the view equal to the width of another view:
+Sets the width of the `fooView` equal to the width of the `barView`:
 ```swift
 let fooView = UIView()
 fooView.buildFrame(